Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Suggestions to avoid tube clogging:

 Make sure there are no kinks in the tube.

 Flush tube after meals.

-Rinse your tube before and after giving medications.
+Rinse your tube before and after giving medicines.

 Your tube feeding will be given on a schedule that best fits your needs for care and the amount of calories required.
-The doctor, dietitian, or nurse will explain the schedule that is best for you.
+The healthcare provider, dietitian, or nurse will explain the schedule that is best for you.
 The choices of schedules are as follows:

 Intermittent or bolus.
 The amount of tube feeding for the day will be divided up into smaller portions to be given at set times during the day over short periods.
 This may be done by gravity or syringe.